ecocinar/Eastern-Roman-Emperors/README.md

 ## Naming Convention

-Emperor names follow the framework of Anthony Kaldellis — Greek forms are used where appropriate for the middle and late Byzantine period (e.g. Herakleios, Nikephoros, Alexios), while deeply embedded Latin forms are retained where they are universally recognized (e.g. Justinian, Constantine).
+Emperor names follow the framework of Professor Anthony Kaldellis, Greek forms are used where appropriate for the middle and late Byzantine period (e.g. Herakleios, Nikephoros, Alexios), while deeply embedded Latin forms are retained where they are universally recognized (e.g. Justinian, Constantine).
 Epithets are rendered in English where vivid and descriptive (Bulgar-Slayer, the Drunkard), and in Greek where they carry specific Byzantine resonance (Porphyrogennetos, Kopronymos, Mourtzouphlos).

 ## Tools Used